Samsung MultiView MV800

 There is also the Picture in Picture Shot that allows including the second shot in the previous one.
 You can also apply different effects with the Smart Filter, including vignetting, soft focus, half tone dot, sketch, fish eye, miniature, classic, ink painting, retro, cartoon, oil painting, zooming shot and old film.
 There are also other features like Magic Frame, Pose Guide, 3D Photo, Intelligent Portrait, Magic Frame and Live Panorama.
 Plus, the Photo Editor allows applying even more effects and changes to the photo.
 The battery life took about 230 pictures, with flash.

-At the end of this analysis we can conclude that the Samsung Multivew MV800 is a great camera to have during a concert, parties and other outdoor activities.
+At the end of the test performed for this review we can conclude that the Samsung Multivew MV800 is a great camera to have during a concert, parties and other outdoor activities.
 It doesn’t take very good shots but allows having a lot of fun.